 Most of the other songs appear to be of a less sophisticated nature however, and as far as those efforts go it's more of a question of pace and momentum carrying the songs and how well the guitar and keyboards manage to supply intriguing details.
 The opening efforts works fairly well in doing so, while the least interesting efforts to my ears take up the middle part of the CD.
 Subtly differences in construction aside, all the songs utilize the subtle differences and partially overlapping harmonics of vocals, keyboards and guitars to form the dominating parts of the themes explored.
 At one extreme with a slight folk orientation as on Baba Yaga, another represented with the metal and punk-tinged end sequence on aforementioned They'll Kill Us.
 There's even room for dampened, plucked rhythm guitars in a manner Pink Floyd fans would approve of on One Long Tunnel, but here utilized in a song that doesn't incorporate too many additional details one might associate with that particular band.

 Their most straightforward efforts should find good favour amongst a younger audience, with whacky efforts like Idiot and She's My Robot pieces I suspect many teenagers will feel compelled to like.
-Older listeners may find this album to be a bit too young at heart at times however, with tracks like Electric Eels and They'll Kill Us as the ones I suspect might have a broader appeal for
+Older listeners may find this album to be a bit too young at heart at times however, with tracks like Electric Eels and They'll Kill Us as the ones I suspect might have a broader appeal for an older audience.

 My rating: 60/100